17 draws (we brought 30 for simulclimbing)

 |The trailhead is about 1 hour from Seattle.
 To get there, leave I-90 at Exit 34 (East of North Bend) and turn East on Edgewick Road.
 Follow this road 0.4 miles to a stop sign, then turn right on SE Middle Fork Road, which becomes Forest Service Road no. 56.
 Drive 12.3 miles to the Middle Fork-Taylor River road junction which is just after the Taylor River bridge.
 Turn Right onto no. 5620 and drive 1 mile to a 5-car pulloff.
 The trailhead is 100-200 yds further down the road on the left.
 Hike steeply uphill to the base of the route, 30 minutes if fast.
 Now, just look for bolts....|

 With my final final exam of the year over and a good forecast for the next day, I thought it'd be fun to climb Infinite Bliss, a 23 pitch bolted climb (crux 10c) on Mt.
 Garfield's West Peak.
-This impressively long route climbs roughly 2600 vertical feet, and is claimed to be the longest "sport" climb in North America.
+This impressively long route climbs roughly 2600 vertical feet, and is claimed to be the longest "sport" climb in North America (although I would call the route "bolt-protected" rather than "sport", since it is not a sport climb in the typical sense of the word).
 This climb has been a topic of contention among alpine climbers.
 I certainly do not want bolts to become a norm on North Cascades peaks, but this was not going to keep me from climbing a route that sounded like a lot of fun!

 The main crux of Infinite Bliss would be finding a partner on only 10 hours notice.
 Fortunately, my friend Tom was easily convinced.
 Thanks Tom!